Cyrus Kinne Porter

-Cyrus Kinne Porter (August 27, 1828 - January 30, 1910) was a prominent architect in Buffalo, New York during the Victorian era, known for the many churches he designed throughout the city of Buffalo.
+Cyrus Kinne Porter (August 27, 1828 – January 30, 1910) was a prominent architect in Buffalo, New York, during the Victorian era, known for the many churches he designed throughout the city of Buffalo.

 Early life

-Porter was born in Cicero, New York on August 27, 1828 to Welcome Porter (1805-1845) and Rachel Kinne.
+Porter was born in Cicero, New York, on August 27, 1828, to Welcome Porter (1805–1845) and Rachel Kinne.
 He was orphaned at age 17 when he learned the trade of a joiner.
 He studied architectural drawing, and became an accomplished draftsman.

-Porter was a descendant of Robert Porter, who emigrated from England to the American Colonies and became one of the founders of Farmington, Connecticut where he settled in 1640.
+Porter was a descendant of Robert Porter, who emigrated from England to the American Colonies and became one of the founders of Farmington, Connecticut, where he settled in 1640.
 Robert's son, Thomas, was the father of Nathaniel, who was the father of David, who purchased a farm in Cicero, NY, about 1812 or 1813, and resided there till his death.
 Cyrus Porter's grandfather, David, who married Esther, the daughter of Gideon and Hannah (née Messenger) Burr, were the parents of Cyrus' father, Welcome Porter.

 Career

-In 1853, he became employed as a draftsman for the Chicago Water Works, then from 1855-1856 ran an architectural office in Brantford, Ontario with partner John Turner (1807–1887).
+In 1853, he became employed as a draftsman for the Chicago Water Works, then from 1855 to 1856 ran an architectural office in Brantford, Ontario, with partner John Turner (1807–1887).
 In 1865, Porter moved to Buffalo, entering into partnership with H. M. Wilcox as Wilcox & Porter, and designing buildings including the Ovid Insane Asylum and Normal schools at Fredonia, Cortland, and Potsdam.
 He subsequently designed a large number of buildings in Buffalo under various partnerships including Porter and Watkins (1874), Porter and Percival (1880–1883), and Porter and Son (1888–1910).